patternhelloworld/spring-security-oauth2-password-jpa-implementation/README.md

     <version>3.0.0</version>
 </dependency>
 ```

+## Overview

+* Complete separation of the library (API) and the client for testing it

 * Set up the same access & refresh token APIs on both ``/oauth2/token`` and on our controller layer such as ``/api/v1/traditional-oauth/token``, both of which function same and have `the same request & response payloads for success and errors`.
 (However, ``/oauth2/token`` is the standard that "spring-authorization-server" provides.)
   * As you are aware, the API ``/oauth2/token`` is what "spring-authorization-server" provides.
     * ``/api/v1/traditional-oauth/token`` is what this library implemented directly.